Q&A Webcast Episode: 21 August 2011

-In this 21 August 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on moral standards for public figures, friendships with people of opposite philosophy, friendships with intellectual property pirates, joining politically active professional groups, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 21 August 2011, I answered questions on moral standards for public figures, friendships with people of opposite philosophy, friendships with intellectual property pirates, joining politically active professional groups, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: I took the week off, except for this webcast!